praysuthar/Spotify_Clone/README.md

 This is a starter project for the [Build a Fullstack App from Scratch with Next.js course](https://frontendmasters.com/courses/fullstack-app-next/)

+This is me trying to commit through VScode

 ### Background

 In the lesson [Setup Next.js, ESLint, & TypeScript](https://frontendmasters.com/courses/fullstack-app-next/setup-next-js-eslint-typescript/), Scott scaffolds a new app with `npx create-next-app`.
 However, there are some dependency conflicts with some of the package versions used in the course so the additional depenencies aren't able to be installed.
 This repository can be used as a starting point for the remainder of the course.